 The crystal clear waters and rich marine life make the Bahamas an excellent destination for kayaking, snorkelling and scuba diving.
 You can go diving in Nassau at Bahama Divers, in the downtown area, or across the water at Explore Scuba.
 Other top diving places in the Bahamas include the reefs of the Exumas and Abacos or the underwater caverns and wreck sites around San Salvador.

 The Bahamas are made up of hundreds islands and are, naturally, best explored by boat.
-Nassau is a common starting point for island hopping in the Bahamas with the city’s harbour also serving as a port of entry into the country.
+Nassau is a common starting point for sailing holidays and island hopping in the Bahamas with the city’s harbour also serving as a port of entry into the country.
 From here, you can explore the large island of Andros to the west where you can berth at Andros Town Marina or cruise down and dock at Congo Town towards the south.

 Alternatively, head up to the diverse Grand Bahama from Nassau.
 Its geography includes pine forests and an extensive shoreline.
 There are many other great islands to visit with choices such as Abacos, Bimini, Blue Lagoon and Long Island.

-One of the most popular places for cruising in the Bahamas is around the Exuma islands.
+One of the most popular places for sailing in the Bahamas is around the Exuma islands.
 Often referred to as the “sailing capital of the world”, the Exumas also offer excellent opportunities for snorkelling and fishing, particularly, bonefishing.
 You will find several anchorages around the Exumas to make stops in secluded beaches, nature parks and exclusive resorts.
 You may also want to sop in Major’s Spot Cay to check out the famous swimming pigs.

 The Bahamas are also within easy reach from Florida.
 For more inspiration, you can find our sailing route from Florida to the Bahamas here.